ERGO-Code/HiGHS/docs/src/guide/further.md

 Multi-objective optimization in HiGHS is defined by the following methods

-- passLinearObjectives - Pass multiple linear objectives as their number `num_linear_objective` and pointer to a vector of `HighsLinearObjective` instances, overwriting any previous linear objectives
+- [passLinearObjectives](@ref Multi-objective-optimization] - Pass multiple linear objectives as their number `num_linear_objective` and pointer to a vector of `HighsLinearObjective` instances, overwriting any previous linear objectives
-- addLinearObjective - Add a single `HighsLinearObjective` instance to any already stored in HiGHS
+- [addLinearObjective](@ref Multi-objective-optimization] - Add a single `HighsLinearObjective` instance to any already stored in HiGHS
-- clearLinearObjectives - Clears any linear objectives stored in HiGHS
+- [clearLinearObjectives](@ref Multi-objective-optimization] - Clears any linear objectives stored in HiGHS

 When there is at least one `HighsLinearObjective` instance in HiGHS, the `col_cost_` data in the incumbent model is ignored.